-- Who can be in the room during delivery (natural and c-section)?
+- Who can be in the room during delivery (natural and C-section)?

 - Is your partner or child allowed to stay with you overnight?

 While you’re looking for the perfect hospital to welcome your baby to the world, you’re going to want to find the perfect doctor as well.
-If you’re from the West you’ll want a doctor who can relate to your worries.

 You should find a doctor who has either studied, worked, or lived abroad.
 Or at least find a doctor who understands Western culture because cross-cultural misunderstands can happen easily.